 1113 N. 9th Street.
 Includes five baseball fields.
 Home of the Marlow Community Baseball League.

 1503 S. Glendon.
 Includes softball fields.
 Home of the Marlow High School softball team.

 Garland Smith Public Library:

-The National Guard Armory, built in 1936, was remodled to house the public library in 2015.
+The National Guard Armory, built in 1936, was remodeled to house the public library in 2014.
 The library, named after a long-time member of the local Friends of the Library organization, features a large children's area, computers for patron use and 40,000 books and periodicals.
-The conference area can accomodate up to 200 people.

 The Marlow Museum: